Reinvigorating our economy

 Up to 70 rebates and savings will be available through Service NSW.
 This adds more than $6 billion (2021-22) in new and existing cost-of-living measures to reduce everyday living costs and encourage involvement in activities to support development and community connection.

-Find out more about cost-of-living rebates and savings.
+Find out more about Savings Finder

 For the school year 2022, approximately two days of free preschool per week will be provided to all eligible preschool children, as part of a $150 million Start Strong Free Preschool program.